hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     all specified zones.

-* `addons_config` - (Optional) The configuration for addons supported by Google Container Engine.
+* `addons_config` - (Optional) The configuration for addons supported by Google Kubernetes Engine.
 Structure is documented below.

-* `cluster_ipv4_cidr` - (Optional) The IP address range of the container pods in this cluster.
+* `cluster_ipv4_cidr` - (Optional) The IP address range of the kubernetes pods in this cluster.
 Default is an automatically assigned CIDR.

 * `description` - (Optional) Description of the cluster.